Rent corrections

 In early 2024 we wrote to all current tenants who were affected by the error, to inform them of this issue and to apologise.

-All council tenants will have received a rent notification letter in the week commencing 26 February 2024 – this confirmed tenants’ new, corrected rents, which have now been in place since April 2024.
+All council tenants received a rent notification letter in the week commencing 26 February 2024 – this confirmed tenants’ new, corrected rents, which have now been in place since April 2024.

-Any tenants who were financially affected by the historical errors will have also received a second letter that same week, explaining which issue they were affected by.
+Any tenants who were financially affected by the historical errors also received a second letter that same week, explaining which issue they were affected by.

-All current tenants who were financially affected by the errors will receive a further letter, in mid-July, with an update on our work to calculate any refunds.
+All current tenants who were financially affected by the errors are being kept updated by letter on a quarterly basis (having received a further letter in July and the latest in the week commencing 25 November) with updates on our work to calculate any refunds.

 Before making any refunds, we need to consider how much of your rent payments may have been paid by Housing Benefit or Universal Credit.
 Also, if any affected tenants’ accounts are in arrears, any refund amount would need to be reduced by the amount owed.